ABOUT LANE COVE COAL AND GAS WATCH

-The Lane Cove Coal and Gas Watch is a sub committee of the Lane Cove Bushland and Conservation Society.
+The Land Cove Coal and Gas Watch is a local grassroots organisation made up of supporters who are concerned about risky coal mining, coal seam gas and fracking.
+We are a sub committee of the Lane Cove Bushland & Conservation Society.

 AWARDS WE HAVE WON

 Nature Conservation Council – 2014 NSW Environment Award

 The Community Action Award November 2014 – for the most inspiring community action initiative.

 Lane Cove Citizenship Award Sally Kennedy 2017 – In recognition of her contribution to the community life of Lane Cove

 Read more about the history of The Lane Cove Coal and Gas Watch.
 Link here to end section.

 With the current expansion in unconventional gas extraction and open cut coal mining, the risk to Australia’s land and water resources from mining has never been greater!

 Our best food-producing lands and our finest natural areas are at risk from unsafe coal and gas mining.
 The mining expansion that is occurring is unlike anything this country has ever seen before.
 Coal and gas exploration licences and applications cover almost 40% of Australia and there are plans to increase our coal exports and become the biggest gas exporter in the world.
 Read more about the places in Australia that are under threat from coal and gas mining.